Adwords Optimization

 Google’s Smart Bidding adjusts bids at auction time to optimize for conversions or conversion value.
 That is useful, especially in large accounts.
 But it only works well when the campaign is learning from the right signals.
 Google also lets advertisers use conversion value rules to adjust value by location, device, or audience, which is a reminder that not every conversion should be treated the same.

-Give it clean conversion goals.
 Use value rules when some users or markets matter more than others.
-Keep a close eye on what happens after the bid strategy changes.
-Good Adwords Optimization is not anti-automation.
-It just refuses to hand over the steering wheel without a destination.
+Keep an eye on what happens after the bid strategy changes.

 Fix 6.
 Are your ads giving Google enough message options to work with?